What is the Foundation?

 2. The Foundation will not engage in influencing legislation, nor shall any of its funds, property or income be used for this purpose.
 In addition, the Foundation shall not participate or intervene in any political campaign.

 3. The Foundation will accept gifts of property, cash, bequests and memorials.
 Checks can be made out to the Atlantic Community School Foundation and sent to Steve Tjepkes, Foundation Treasurer, AMU 15 West 3rd, Atlantic, IA.
-Please direct other inquiries to either Sue Hunt, the Foundation President, or the school Superintendent.
+Please direct other inquiries to either David Wiederstein, the Foundation President, or the school Superintendent.

 What is application process?